khakhalin/notes/00_words_to_lookup.md

 * How to use sequential (as opposed to random) reads and write on HD to speed up your processes
 * Paxos - what is it?
 * Virtual machines and containers

+* Allegedly, a list of important techical skills for a SWE on a job market.
+First, figure out what could it mean to "learn them".
+How to learn them, and what does it mean, to know them?
+    * Front-end:
+        * Node.js
+        * React
+        * Angular
+    * Devops and tooling:
+        * Docker
+        * Kubernetes
+        * service mesh problems
+        * AWS/Azure
+        * GCP via Coursera and hands-on qwiklabs?
+    * Other: Ruby on Rails (simple, but now apparently considered dated?)

 # Classic ML and related math